Paul Piurowski: Miami Dolphins

 On August 5, 1981, he was signed as a free agent by the Miami Dolphins.
 He was cut on August 17.
 He was re-signed in 1982 and released on June 1.

 New York Jets

 On June 2, 1982, he was claimed off waivers by the New York Jets.
 He was released after failing his physical examination on July 27.

-Tampa Bay Bandits (USFL)
+Tampa Bay Bandits

 In 1983, he signed as a free agent with the Tampa Bay Bandits of the United States Football League.
 He was a starter at inside linebacker, led the team in tackles and received Second-team All-League honors.
 In 1984, he was limited with an arm injury.
 On August 29, 1985, he was acquired by the Jacksonville Bulls, but did not play in any game after the league folded.

 Personal life

 Piurowski is one of 10 children, 5 played for Sarasota High School.
 His son Caz and his younger brother John also played at Florida State University.